hbctraining/Training-modules/new_basic_shell/02_shell_basics.md

 $ ls --help
 ```

-> If you are still having problems use your web searching powers to get it!
+> If you are still having problems, use your web searching powers to get it!
 In addition to the arguments, you can also find good examples online; Google is your friend.

 ## The Unix directory file structure (a.k.a. where am I?)